RealmX1/Phil808N-Test-for-Unexpected-Normativity/main.md

 #### Existing approaches to filter training data
 Many empirical studies such as **Phi-1.5's "Textbooks are all you need"** [[https://arxiv.org/abs/2306.11644]] has shed light on the impact that **"high quality" training data** has on LLM's performance.
 ...
 Need more research on other existing approaches.
-This proposal would mainly focuse on another approach: directly grounding knowledge in observation data, as it also addresses the third issue mentioned above.
+This proposal would mainly focus on another approach: directly grounding knowledge in observation data, as it also addresses the third issue mentioned above.
 It can be used in combination with the previously mentioned approaches.

 #### Information Source Grounding
 With the recent trend of **Edge AI devices** such as Meta's **Ray-Ban Meta Smart Glasses** and **Limitless pendant**, it is becoming increasingly viable to perform **observation data collection at scale**, which would then inturn be used to augment training data.